 Our son Noel lives in Seattle.
-He's the Master Stage Carpenter at the Leo Kreielsheimer ("Leo K") Theatre at Seattle Repertory Theatre and Journeyman at IATSE Local #15, the labor union representing the crafts of stage and projection.
-He was secretary of the Local for six years ending in early 2012.
-He has a degree in Theater from Western Washington University in Bellingham.
+He is a Key Electician at The 5th Avenue Theatre and Journeyman at IATSE Local #15, the labor union representing the crafts of stage and projection-- and the same union my dad was a member of in NYC as a film editor.
+Noel has a degree in Theater from Western Washington University in Bellingham, WA.
 He's been a vegetarian since high school and a marathon runner since 2007.
-Noel is a very special young man with a warm heart and a wonderful sense of humor.
+Noel is a very special man with a warm heart and a wonderful sense of humor.
 Do I sound like a proud mom?
 You bet I am!
 This is Noel... is an old photo collage I did of him many years ago.

 Noel married Liz in August 2011!
 We adore her and are very happy that she is a part of our family now.
 Liz is a stage manager for StoryBook Theater and Studio East Training for the Performing Arts.
 She is originally from Speedway, Indiana.
 She's a graduate of University of Notre Dame and has a Master of Fine Arts in Drama/Theatre for the Young from Eastern Michigan University.

 Our son Bill was openly bisexual.
 In April of 1995, he was assaulted in a hate crime based on his sexual orientation here in Olympia, WA (USA).
 On May 8, 1995 Bill committed suicide, despite loving support from his family, friends and many wonderful people in our community.
 Bill was 17 years old.
 He was a bright, warm and creative young man.
 He is greatly missed.
 Please remember him, and speak out to end discrimination, hate speech and violence against people who are gay, lesbian, bisexual and transgender -- and against anyone for any reason.
 I published Bill's story online after his death.
 Posting his story has been a way for me to turn the pain of his suicide into something that can help end the hate and ignorance, and hopefully save other people from what he went through because I know that silence is where the hate grows.